Article Revised August 26th, 2022

 There are many more endorsements available that allow specialists to perform certain types of welds.
 Our company makes a concerted effort to ensure that our welders are able to obtain the necessary training to take on any job that is presented to our company.

-In addition to specific endorsements, there are also different types of welding for metal fabrication in which one can choose to specialize, such as spot and arc, both of which EVS Metal can provide.
+Besides specific endorsements, there are also different types of welding styles for metal fabrication in which one can choose to specialize, such as spot and arc, both of which EVS Metal can provide.
 Each is useful in its own way:

 Gantry- and platen-style spot welding (also known as RSW — resistive spot welding): a process in which two metal surfaces are joined by electric current resistance.